-Despite being ranked number 1 in Africa and 32nd in the world, Nigeria is still the lowest ranking team in her group.
+Despite being ranked number 1 in Africa and 32nd in the world, Nigeria is still the lowest ranking team in their group.

 Set to make their debut at the Commonwealth, Canada is ranked 25th in the world and have participated in 9 Olympic games and won a silver medal at the 1936 Games in Berlin.

-New Zealand would be taking part in their 21st Commonwealth Games, having competed at every games since their inception in 1930 which has seen many people dubbing it as the ‘Group of Death’.
+New Zealand will be taking part in their 21st Commonwealth Games, having competed at every games since their inception in 1930 which has seen many people dubbing it as the ‘Group of Death’.